jesstheleftie/u2_express_restaurant/README.md

 ![](https://ca-times.brightspotcdn.com/dims4/default/6644ae6/2147483647/strip/true/crop/3825x2555+0+0/resize/1200x802!/quality/75/?url=https%3A%2F%2Fcalifornia-times-brightspot.s3.amazonaws.com%2F3c%2F35%2F69a96dcd4e47b9fa41aab9876a67%2Fthe-bear-201-0254r1.jpg)

 ### Pt 2 - Controllers - Do not attempt this section until we have completed our Controllers Lesson!
-- Convert all of your routes from being coded in your main .js file into being run with controller fiess in a nested controllers folder exported out
+- Convert all of your routes from being coded in your main .js file into being run with controller files in a nested controllers folder exported out
+- Create Show routes for all of your objects via their Id (or anything else you want to work with)